zxc00o/sentry-docs/src/collections/_documentation/workflow/integrations/azure-devops.md

     [{% asset azure-global-add-installation.png %}]({% asset azure-global-add-installation.png @path %})

 4. An Azure DevOps install window should pop up.
 Select the Azure DevOps account you'd like to link with Sentry, and press **Submit**.
+5. On your new Azure DevOps instance in Sentry, click **Configure**.
+6. Review and configure your sync settings and add any repositories from which you want to collect commit data.

     [{% asset azure-global-installed.png %}]({% asset azure-global-installed.png @path %})